benwhalley/just-enough-r/docs/graphics.md

 And we have a pretty slick graph: `ggplot` has now added points for each pair of `disp` and `mpg` values, and coloured them according to the value of `hp` (see choosing colours below XXX).

+[Use the `airquality` dataset and create your own scatterplot and try to colour the points using the `Month` variable.
+Should `Month` be used as a factor or a numeric variable when colouring the points?]{.exercise}

 What's even neater about `ggplot` though is how easy it is to *layer* different visualisations of the same data.
 These visual layers are called `geom`'s and the functions which add them are all prefixed with `geom_`, so `geom_point()` for scatter plots, or `geom_line()` for line plots, or `geom_smooth()` for a smoothed line plot.
 We can add this to the scatter plot like so: